moonsugar33/sunbird_scanner/README.md

 ```bash
 gh repo clone Sneethan/sunbird_scanner
 ```
-Create a file called ``.env`` and populate it with the following format of credentials, replacing URLHERE and KEYHERE with your credentails from the Supabase API dashboard for your prject:
+Create a file called ``.env`` and populate it with the following format of credentials, replacing URLHERE and KEYHERE with your credentials from the Supabase API dashboard for your project:

 ```
 SUPABASE_URL=URLHERE